brown145/agend/README.md

 1. review for consistency in function names and arguments (get vs details) / (orgId vs organizationId)
 1. review where in schema we want orgIds (meeting? discussions? tasks?...)
 1. cleanup argument names (id vs meetingId)
-1. cleanup throw vs null response
+1. do -> throw errors; FE will need to handle these

 # v0.7 cleanup components
 1. avoid useParams or useParamIds in components; pass in from parent page